metaplex-foundation/developer-hub/src/pages/core/using-core-in-anchor.md

 ### Feature Flag

-With the `mpl-core` crate you can enable the anchor feature flag in the mpl-core crate to access Anchor-specific features by modifying the dependency entry in your cargo.toml:
+With the Core crate you can enable the anchor feature flag in the mpl-core crate to access Anchor-specific features by modifying the dependency entry in your `cargo.toml`:

 ```rust
 [dependencies]